tpemartin/113-1-R/AI.md

 When parse date or date time, always use `lubridate` package's parsing function rather than using `as.Date`.
 To parse monthly data, use `ym` function.
 To parse quarterly data, use `yq` function.
 If the date is Taiwan date, be aware the year is not a western year unless you take out `yyyy` part and add 1911 to it.
 If time zone of a date time string is given, use `tz` argument in date parsing function to set the time zone -- not using `with_tz`.
 For time, use `hms` to parse.
 But if the value before parsing is not in "hh:mm:ss" format, change it to that format before parsing.

 String.
 Always use `stringr` package to deal with string.
+For pattern regarding may or may not be there, if it is about one character, say "X", use "X?"; if it is about a phrase "XXX" use "(XXX)?".

 Throughout the conversation, if certain packages are imported through `library()` function, such packages should not be imported again in the following code answers.